 Nearby in Room 36 are his scandalous Maja Desnuda and Maja Vestida.
 Finally, head back downstairs to see his late masterpieces.
 The Black Paintings (Room 67) are some of the strangest and darkest works of art anywhere in the world, painted directly on the walls of Goya’s house in the outskirts of Madrid after the collapse of his public career.

-Visiting the Prado: Practical Information
+Visiting the Prado: Practical information

 The Prado opens every day at 10 a.m.
 It closes at 8 p.m.
 Monday through Saturday and at 7 p.m. on Sundays and holidays.
-General admission costs €15, though there are reduced-price tickets available for those who qualify.
+General admission won’t cost an arm and a leg, though there are reduced-price tickets available for those who qualify, so check .
 Entrance is free during the last two hours of the day: 6–8 p.m.
 Monday through Saturday and 5–7 p.m. on Sundays and holidays.

 The main entrance to the museum is the Puerta de los Jerónimos entrance on the northeast side of the building.
 If you need to purchase day-of tickets, you can do so at the onsite box office nearby.